lqdev/luisquintanilla.me/_src/posts/surface-duo-offline-navigation-hiking-setup.md

 ## Introduction

 Over the past few months, I've been going on a hike almost every weekend.
 Not only does hiking provide an opportunity to discover the natural wonders all around you, it's also good exercise and free (if you don't count entry fees for some state and national parks).
 Throughout these trips, the [Surface Duo](https://www.microsoft.com/surface/devices/surface-duo), Microsoft's dual-screen Android phone has been a reliable companion.
-Although it's not the smallest or most rugged device, it's large screen(s) paired with OSMAnd~ and AllTrails make it easy to navigate while on the trail.
+Although it's not the smallest or most rugged device, its large screen(s) paired with OSMAnd~ and AllTrails make it easy to navigate while on the trail.
 In this post, I'll detail my navigation setup.

 ![Picture of half-dome taken from Four Mile Trail](https://user-images.githubusercontent.com/11130940/127246913-58472929-f067-41f0-9011-17193f863f71.JPG)